Journée thématique d'Analyse Appliquée

-• Elissa Eggenweiler (Stuttgart University),
+• Elissa Eggenweiler (Université de Stuttgart),

-• Iryna Rybak (Stuttgart University),
+• Iryna Rybak (Université de Stuttgart),

-• Marco Discacciati (Loughborough University),
+• Marco Discacciati (Université de Loughborough),

-Elissa Eggenweiler: Generalized coupling conditions for multidimensional flows in Stokes/Darcy systems
+Elissa Eggenweiler : Generalized coupling conditions for multidimensional flows in Stokes/Darcy systems

 Existing coupling concepts for the Stokes/Darcy problem are limited for one-dimensional flows (parallel or perpendicular to the interface), are not validated for multidimensional flows (arbitrary to the porous bed), or contain unknown model parameters, which need to be determined.